adilMukhi/Canadian-Computing-Contest/README.md

 # Canadian-Computing-Contest
-My answer for CCC questions from DMOJ.
+My answers for the CCC questions from DMOJ.
+Junior Questions